Arkzenir/VSLockAndKey/README.md

 - **Metal variants matching lock materials**: bronze (any of the three real alloys), iron, meteoric iron, steel — for keys, key files, and metal keyrings alike.
 Keys also have an optional gem-studded finish, purely cosmetic.
+- **Ground-storable.** Keys, key files, and keyrings can all be placed on the ground (shift+right-click) rather than only ever sitting in inventory or dropped loose.

 ## How it works, in practice